Expanded regimes of area law for lattice Yang-Mills theories: Truncated model

 One should also think of $\gamma \gg 1$, so that if $\|f\|_{\lambda, \gamma, \rho} \lesssim 1$, then $|f(s, B)| \lesssim \gamma^{-\area(s)}$, and we obtain the area decay this way.
 Thus, $\gamma^{-1}$ should be thought of as the rate of decay in the area law.

-The term $\rho^{B-K}$ is just needed to handle the ``base case", where $s$ is a null loop.
+The term $\rho^{B-K}$ is just needed to handle the ``base case" or i.e. the ``boundary term", where $s$ is a null loop.
 Ultimately, we want to compare $|\phi(\varnothing, K)|$ to our original partition function $|\phi(\varnothing, B)|$, and the additional weight $\rho^{B-K}$ allows us some room in making this comparison.
 The reason why we expect that it is safe to add this prefactor is because each deformation term comes with a tiny factor $\beta N^{-1}$, so that every plaquette we see, we pay a huge cost. \end{remark}

 The key property of the truncated model that will allow us to close the contraction mapping argument is the following result which bounds the total number of string operations.
 In particular, the total number of mergers is bounded.